blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     TRUNCATE TABLE Sales.ResellerSalesWork
     ```

-11. To support our legacy reports we will need to create a view that unions both the current table and the archive table using the same table name as the original table.
+11. To support our legacy reports, we will need to create a view that unions both the current table and the archive table using the same table name as the original table.
 To do this we must first drop the original table (or rename it).
 Execute the following code to drop the existing Sales.ResellerSales table and create a view to take its place.

     ```sql
     USE AdventureWorks